-Unlike KW Shitter, we also give you a bunch of metrics such as search volume, Keyword Difficulty (KD), and more. 🙂
+Unlike KW Sh!tter, we also give you a bunch of metrics such as search volume, Keyword Difficulty (KD), and more. 🙂

-This tool combines multiple lists of keywords into every possible permutation.
+This tool combines lists of keywords into every possible permutation.

 This is useful should you want to add transactional or informational modifiers (e.g., “best,” “cheapest,” “buy,” etc.) to a list of topics.

-For example, let’s say you run a plumbing company that offers services in multiple counties.
+For example, let’s say you run a plumbing company and offer your services in different counties.

 Here’s how you could use such a tool:

-There’s really not much else to say about this tool.
+There’s not much else to say about this tool.

-It’s clearly quite simple in its functionality, which means that it doesn’t give you any additional data (e.g., search volumes, trends, CPC, etc.)
+It’s quite simple functionality‐wise, so it doesn’t give you much data (e.g., search volumes, trends, CPC, etc.)

 But that’s not what the tool is for—it exists to save time.

-Here’s a cool tool that generates keyword permutations based on business type and location.
+This tool generates keyword permutations from your business type and location.